HELVE/GO_ROGUE_MANUAL/README.md

 # GO ROGUE! - Manual On Creative Processes & Methods

 ```
-Dive into chaos, come out enlightened!"
+"Dive into chaos, come out enlightened!"
 ```

 ```
-Chaos is a state where all elements
+"Chaos is a state where all elements
 your require exist but aren't formed"
 ```